icysec/icyscan/README.md

 ## 🚀 Future Development

+**Completed in v1.1:**
+- ✅ Interactive CLI mode (Metasploit-style)
+- ✅ Modular command structure
+- ✅ Random ASCII art banners
+- ✅ Command history and tab completion

-IcyScan v1.0 is functional and works well for my needs, but there are always more features to add.
+IcyScan v1.1 is functional and works well for my needs, but there are always more features to add.
 Here's what I'm considering for future versions:

 ### **Web Application Security Testing**